Solid-state battery: Innovation and IP protection

 Research and patenting activities in solid-state batteries have grown significantly and steadily between 2010 and 2023.

 The patent landscape for solid-state batteries has been evolving since 2010, reflecting the global race to develop safer and more efficient energy storage solutions.
 Major corporations, particularly in the automotive and electronics sectors, have been actively filing patents to secure the Intellectual property of their innovations in this field.
 Toyota is the top company in terms of granted patent rights, followed by LG, Samsung, Murata and Panasonic.
 Japanese automaker Toyota was granted 8274 solid-battery patents between 2020 and 2023.

 According to 2024 WIPO Technology trends future of transportation report, research and patenting activities in solid-state batteries have grown significantly between 2010 and 2023, and are an important niche within the broader field of battery technologies.
-Isostatic pressing has gained traction for solid-state batteries.
 Patent registrations grew at a CAGR of 22% from 2017 to 2024, resulting in 2110 patents related to the combination of solid-state batteries and isostatic pressure as of November 2025.

+Isostatic pressing has gained traction as an improved solid electrolyte production process.